 For nook there are two different types of projects from the client’s point of view: that of an owner who will live on the dwelling, and those focused for an unknown user (for example, a rental apartment).
 On commissions for the first example, we try get to know the client’s day to day customs and habits as thoroughly as possible- anything that could have an effect on their way of life.
 This was the case of CASA SAL, where the refurbishment of a dwelling was shaped around personality of its owner.

-On the other hand, we had to face de difficulties of the original geometry, a very compartmentalised rectangle, only 3 metres wide, and 19 metres long.
+We had to face de difficulties of the original geometry, a very compartmentalised rectangle, only 3 metres wide, and 19 metres long.
 On one of its ends lay a terrace in very poor conditions, elevated in regards to the dwellings floor level, which could only be accessed through a narrow, opaque door.

 These were the premises we worked around in order to solve the architectural problems of the property and the functional requirements of our client.
 From the start, it involved teamwork, between the architects and the client.